antweiss/antweiss-hugo-src/content/blog/cgroupv2-with-bottlerocket.md

 ## Let's Deploy a Pod

 Ok, now let's deploy a pod to our node.
 We'll do that by creating a deployment based on the following `yaml` spec.
-This deploys [antweiss/busyhttp], that I forked from [jpetazzo/busyhttp] and add memory load and release endpoints to.
+This deploys [antweiss/busyhttp](https://github.com/antweiss/busyhttp), that I forked from [jpetazzo/busyhttp](https://github.com/jpetazzo/busyhttp) and added memory load and release endpoints to.
 You'll notice that the pod runs a container with Guaranteed QoS - i.e memory and CPU limits are equal to requests:

 ```yaml